rycoll/Git-Sync-Test/_posts/2016-08-06-definition-of-sales.md

 ## Common terms

-Two common terms used to describe a salesperson are "Farmer" and "Hunter".
+Two common terms used to describe a salesperson are “Farmer” and “Hunter”.
 The reality is that most professional sales people have a little of both.
 A hunter is often associated with aggressive personalities who use aggressive sales technique.
 In terms of sales methodology a hunter refers to a person whose focus is on bringing in and closing deals.
 This process is called “sales capturing”.
 An example is a commodity sale such as a long distance sales person, shoe sales person and to a degree a car sales person.
 Their job is to find and convert buyers.
 A sales farmer is someone who creates sales demand by activities that directly influence and alter the buying process.

 ![Marketing](https://source.unsplash.com/random/1500x1148)